- Funny2 T-Shirts HERE

-None of the actors who play characters on the television show "All My Children" have children.
+None of the actors who play characters on the television show "All My Children" had children.

 In 1983, General Mills in Battle Creek, Michigan had to stop making Cheerios due to the drill press operator strike. (thanks to Eric Snyder)

-Each year, 48 customers are accidentally electrocuted at a Circuit City.
+Until the stores closed, 48 customers were accidentally electrocuted at Circuit City.